 WELTVOGELPARK WALRODE

 Weltvogelpark Walsrode (Germany) is the largest bird park in the world and internationally recognized for its breeding and conservation projects.
-Opened in 1962, this park is home to over 4.000 birds from 675 different species.
-The park occupies 37 hectares, including areas specifically dedicated to breeding and research facilities, as well as restaurants and a hotel.
+Opened in 1962, this park is home to over 4.000 birds from 600 different species.
+The park occupies 37 hectares, including areas specifically dedicated to breeding and research facilities, as well as a restaurant, two snack points and different playgrounds.
+Visitors can take part in the daily feedings of the penguins, pelicans and birds of prey.
+During the spectacular flight show they go on an exciting journey around the world with the feathered stars.

-Its location between Bremen and Hannover, in the Lower Saxony region, and close to other parks in the area (Heide Park -amusement park and resort, the Hannover Zoo and Serengeti Park), places Weltvogelpark among a greater touristic and entertainment destination which atracts a stable and mainly German public.
+Its location between Hamburg, Bremen and Hannover, in the Lower Saxony region, and close to other parks in the area (Heide Park -amusement park and resort, the Hannover Zoo and Serengeti Park), places Weltvogelpark among a greater touristic and entertainment destination which attracts a stable and mainly German public..